OlleMattsson/rng-ts/README.md

 # Random Number Generator with TypeScript

-A little helper for producing random numbers.
-Both pseudo and quantum random numbers can be produced for your convenience.
+A convenient little random number generating helper.
+Both pseudo and quantum random numbers can be generated for fun and profit.

-**gl hf**
+**gl hf =)**

 ## Installation